 Gallery of the Owner's Guitars

 These Garnut Guitars are owned (and played) by the luthier.
-Only a few of
+These guitars

-them are actively marketed, but if you are interested in any of them,
+are not actively marketed, but if you are interested in any of them,

 feel free to contact the luthier with questions and/or an offer.